JLimperg/artifact-aesop-forward/inner-readme.md

 # Supplement for "Incremental Forward Reasoning for White-Box Proof Search"

-This is the artifact for the paper *Incremental Forward Reasoning for White-Box Proof Search*.
-The artifact contains
+This is the supplement for the paper *Incremental Forward Reasoning for White-Box Proof Search* by Jannis Limperg and Xavier Généreux.
+The supplement contains

 - a snapshot of the Aesop source code, including the forward reasoning algorithm described in the paper;